Click words or phrases color for definitions and descriptions

 If left to dry, soils stick to the device and become difficult to remove thereby rendering their cleaning more difficult.
 Lumens can become obstructed with organic material.
 Leaving the RMD overnight or over the weekend must be avoided.
 Long delays in processing contribute to the formation of biofilm that will shield microorganisms from routine cleaning procedures.
 Blood, other bodily fluids, and saline are highly corrosive and can cause pitting of instruments |

 RMD are securily installed in transport containers to avoid shifts and damages during transport.
 Special attention is paid to fragile and items.
 Sharp components are separated Transport containers are closed.
 Containers carry clear indication that the content is biohazardous.
-Biohazard indications may be defined by local regulation.
-When the outside of a transport container is visibly soiled, it is careful decontaminated, before transport. |
+Biohazard indications may be defined by local regulation. |

 Point of use processing operations are performed according to RMD Manufacturer IFU’s.